 During the nighttime, this orchid can tolerate temperatures that fall around the freezing mark of 32°F (0°C), but they do better with temperatures around 45°F (7°C).

-To achieve optimal growth, this orchid needs to have around 70% shade throughout the day.
+To achieve optimal growth, it needs to have around 70% shade throughout the day.
 They don't tolerate direct sunlight, and they can burn easily.
 They do well set away from windows with netting over them to further displace the sun coming through the windows.

 If you notice yellow splotches along the leaves or if your plant's leaves are starting to turn brown and curl, it's most likely getting too much sun.
-You should adjust it and monitor how it does.
+Adjust it and monitor how it does.
 Additionally, when it goes dormant, it'll require even less light.

 Water and Humidity